Stone dogs in the Leizhou Peninsula

 The Leizhou stone dogs are historical canine sculptures from the Leizhou Peninsula.
 They blend the locally-held tradition of totem worship with different ethnic cultures.
 In the past, the Leizhou Peninsula was an inhospitable land with relatively few inhabitants.
 Due the difficulty of bearing and raising children while living in such harsh conditions, the original inhabitants worshipped dogs, which could easily give birth to their offspring.
 Numerous stone dogs are widely distributed at village entrances, roads, and gates.
 The Stone Dogs are an important part of the local cultural history, and have many meanings and shapes.
 They are roughly carved, and have turned grayish from long term exposure to the elements.
-They are considered a highlight of the peninsula's culture.

 The Stone Dogs attract many tourists from both within China and abroad.
 The stone dog is a form of art and culture largely exclusive to the Leizhou Peninsula, rarely seen elsewhere within China or the world.

 Distribution

 There is no distinct rule in the distribution of stone dogs.
-Most of them are scattered in the coastal areas of the Leizhou Peninsula, especially in Zhanjiang City, Xuwen County, Haikang County, Lanjiang City, Suixi County and many other small rural villages' entrances, corners, gates, ponds and the entrances of the houses and temples.
+Most of them are scattered in the coastal areas of the Leizhou Peninsula, especially in Zhanjiang City, Xuwen, Haikang, Lanjiang County, Suixi and many other small rural villages' entrances, corners, gates, ponds and the entrances of the houses and temples.
 They are famous in Chentown, Angle Tail Town, Longmen Town, QinDou Town, Lianjiang City, Hengshan Town, GoodDong Town, and Shuixi Jiang Hong Town because stone dogs of these cities are more completely preserved.
 The stone dogs in different regions come in different shapes, representing the evolution of the region.
-The discovery sites are historical, and may date back to the Qing dynasty.
+The discovery sites are historical, and may date back to the Qin dynasty.
 According to the unofficial statistics Leizhou Peninsula has over a million stone dogs.
 The Leizhou Museum has collected nearly 500 stone dogs from the countryside, village corners, buried underground, or the villagers.